temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 You can read more about [Retries](https://docs.temporal.io/retry-policies) in the documentation.

-Your Workflow is running, but only the `withdraw()` Activity function has succeeded.
+Your Workflow is running, but only the `WithdrawAsync()` Activity method has succeeded.
 In any other application, you would likely have to abandon the entire process and perform a rollback.

 With Temporal, you can debug and resolve the issue while the Workflow is running.

 6. Pretend that you found a fix for the issue.
-Switch the comments back to the `return` statements of the `deposit()` function in the `Activities.cs` file and save your changes.
+Switch the comments back to the `return` statements of the `DepositAsync()` method in the `Activities.cs` file and save your changes.

 How can you possibly update a Workflow that's already halfway complete?
 You restart the Worker.

-7. To restart the Worker, cancel the currently running worker with `CTRL+C`:
+7. To restart the Worker, cancel the currently running Worker with `CTRL+C`:

 ```output